 What and where to eat in Vietnam

-In the recent years, Vietnamese cuisine has been becoming more and more popular around the world.
-Some Vietnamese specialities such as pho and banh mi are in the favourite list of many food lovers.
+In recent years, Vietnamese cuisine has been becoming more and more popular around the world.
+Some Vietnamese specialties such as Pho and Banh Mi are on the favorite list of many food lovers.
 Vietnamese food is highly regarded as one of the healthiest cuisines in the world thanks to the ingredients like noodles, rice, fresh vegetable, as well as herbs used in locals’ daily cooking.

 Banh Mi